Ziad Nawar

 Amsterdam Zuid, Netherlands · Hybrid

-Datacation is a AI and data science consultancy company, currently in the startup phase.
+Datacation is an AI and data science consultancy company.

 Utrecht, Netherlands · Hybrid